mortezakowkabi/jcb-persian-documentation/018-Custom-Admin-Views.md

 JCB provides specific **code insertion areas** for Custom Admin Views, where you can safely add custom scripting.

-If you’re unsure where a particular code snippet executes:
+If you're unsure where a particular code snippet executes:

 1. Compile your component.
 2. Search for the snippet text within the generated component files.